 Not all business types accepted.
 You can use the registration form to check if your type of business qualifies.
 One thing that’s explicitly excluded at the moment is selling physical goods (e.g. dropshipping or selling via Amazon FSB is not supported).

 Not a tax haven.
 Just to be clear, Estonia is not a tax haven.
-It has a regular 20% corporate tax rate. e-Residency in Estonia can be convenient in many ways, but it won’t in itself lower your taxes if that is your goal.
+It has a regular 20% corporate tax rate. e-Residency in Estonia can be convenient in many ways, but it won’t (in itself) lower your taxes.

 Avoiding bureaucracy.
-Company registration and management is super smooth.
+Company registration and management are super smooth.
 You can enjoy Estonia’s excellent digital services for your company while still remaining income tax resident in your home country or elsewhere.

 Designed for online companies.
 The service is ideal for freelancer, bloggers, remote workers, independent consultants, etc. who sell their digital services internationally.
 Everything is remote and the Xolo team is accustomed to dealing with nomads and online workers.
 (This is really nice!
-Some of my previous bookkeepers didn’t understand my international situation, never heard of things like affiliate payments, etc.)
+Some of my previous bookkeepers never understood my international situation, never heard of things like affiliate income, etc.)

 Postal mail digitization & forwarding.
-I have not yet had to use this myself, but any mail sent to your physical address at Xolo will be scanned and forwarded to you.
+Any mail sent to your physical address at Xolo will be scanned and forwarded to you.
+So far I’ve had to use this only once (to get a confirmation code from Google Adsense) but it’s definitely a great service to have.

 No taxes until distribution.
-Estonia’s tax law is such that you only pay the 20% corporate tax until money is distributed as dividends or salary.
-This gives you some tax advantage if you plan to invest company funds (e.g. in stocks or cryptocurrency).
+Estonia’s tax law is such that you don’t pay tax until the money is distributed as dividends or salary.
+This gives you some advantage if you plan to invest company funds (e.g. in stocks or cryptocurrency).

 Integrated bank accounts.
 No manual uploading of CSV files; you can get a real-time view of your accounts via the dashboard.

 Cost savings.
 Fees are pretty low thanks to Estonia being a cost-effective country (packages range from €59 to €99 per month).
-Speaking just for my situation, this has already halved my admin costs.
+Speaking for my personal situation, it has already halved my admin costs.
 TransferWise integration can give you further savings on currency conversion fees.

 Excellent service.
 The team is highly responsive and very helpful.
 In most cases, their excellent FAQ already has the answers to everything you need to know.
-When something is still unclear, the team usually responds within a day.
+When something is still unclear, the team usually responds quickly.

 When you have an international online business and you realize your company doesn’t have to necessarily be in your home country, you can start looking around globally for a service that best matches your needs.
 For me, Estonia’s e-Residency with LeapIN ticked a number of boxes.